 To obtain a course's total quality points, you need to multiply the number of quality points by the number of credits for the course.
-Thus, a 4-credit class with a B grade is worth 4 credits x 3 quality points = 12 total quality points.
+Thus, a 4-credit or a 4-hours per week class with a B grade is worth 4 credits/hours x 3 quality points = 12 total quality points.